 With live chat, your customer service or sales employees can alleviate concerns of prospects who are on the fence.

 6. Test your offers.

-Sometimes it can feel like you've checked everything -- you've written strong copy, included social proof, and have optimized your forms … but you still aren't converting.
+Sometimes it can feel like you've checked everything — you've written a strong copy, included social proof, and have optimized your forms … but you still aren't converting.

 When this happens, it's time to check your content offers.
 Do they align with your audience?
 Are they creative and compelling?
 Do the offers make sense for the page they're on?

 Think about your current offers and answer those questions.

 For example, offering a free trial or consultation is fairly generic.
 Instead, you could offer something like HubSpot's Website Grader.
 With this offer, the customer is getting a lot out of it.
 They're getting actionable advice, for free, and they don't need to clear out time on their calendar to get it.